ruby-amqp/rubybunny.info/articles/queues.md

 The block should accept three arguments:

- * Delivery information (can be used to acknowledge messages, for example; will be covered in more detail later)
+ * Delivery information (can be used to acknowledge messages, for example; will be covered later)
  * Message properties (metadata)
  * Message payload (body)

 Both delivery information and message properties can be treated as Hash-like objects or structures.
 For example, to get delivery tag, you can use either

 ``` ruby
 delivery_info[:delivery_tag]